AlmaESL/TNM097_project/README.md

 - pip install tabulate
 <br><br>

-- Connect additional cameras to machine via IP, WiFi or USB
+- Connect additional cameras to machine via IP, WiFi or USB (USB connection to a smart phone might require a USB driver for the phone brand and manual tehtering activation).

 ### Files:
 - **main.py:** SPD constants WIDTH, HEIGHT, SCREEN_DIAGONAL can be changed here, MAX_FRAMES for sequence size to process, and camera port initialization <br> The main file of the program, which captures video, evaluates video sequences and logs results.